Does the City have a curfew for minors, if so what is it?

 For all other incidents that are of a non-emergency nature that you believe require the attention of the Police Department, please contact Dispatch at 419-424-7150 or 419-424-7163.

 If I received a traffic citation, how do I find out how much it is and where can I pay it?The Findlay Municipal Court has jurisdiction over citations that are issued by the Findlay Police Department.
-You will find all the necessary information for making payment at Findlay Municipal Court - Traffic/Criminal Court.
+You will find all the necessary information for making payment at Findlay Municipal Court - Payment Center.

 What is the process of filing a claim?A Police report and a written estimate of repairs are required in order to file a claim.
 Both need to be submitted to the Law Director for review.